-September is a wonderful time to visit Amsterdam, as you will experience late summer’s fairly mild weather along with the perks of the off-peak travel season.
-Summer crowds thin out, and airfare, hotels, and other travel costs are usually much lower in comparison with summer rates.
+September is a wonderful time to visit Amsterdam, as you will experience fairly mild weather along with the perks of the off-peak travel season.
+Crowds thin out, and airfare, hotels, and other travel costs are usually much lower in comparison with summer rates.

 The Pros of Traveling to Amsterdam in September

-While the weather can be unpredictable and rainy, September weather can sometimes feel almost summery.
-September is still a popular time to visit, but it is visibly less crowded in the city than in the summer months.
+While the climate can be unpredictable and rainy, September can sometimes feel almost like summer.
+Though still a popular time to visit the city, it's visibly less crowded than in the summer months.
 September ushers in a new cultural season for performance venues in Amsterdam, so there’s no better time to catch a show.

-The Cons of Traveling to Amsterdam in September
+The Cons of a September Trip to Amsterdam

-Fall weather, as a rule, is iffy in the Netherlands, and while there can be days or even weeks of pristine weather, there can also be endless spells of rain.
+Fall weather, as a rule, is iffy in the Netherlands, and while there can be days or even weeks of pristine weather, there may also be endless spells of rain.

 Since September is considered the shoulder season, you won’t have the city to yourself, as the visiting crowds haven't disappeared entirely.
-You should still allow extra time for travel and to make reservations and/or order tickets in advance to avoid long lines.
+You should still allow extra time for traveling and making reservations, and ordering tickets in advance will help you to avoid long lines.

 Yearly Festivals and Events in September

-Netherlands Theater Festival: As the annual cultural season draws to a close, the best Dutch theater performances of the season are reprised at the Netherlands Theater Festival, making it easy for travelers to see some of the most popular shows.
+Nederlands Theater Festival: As the annual cultural season draws to a close, the best Dutch theater performances of the season are reprised at this festival, making it easy for travelers to see some of the most popular shows.

 Amsterdam Fringe Festival.
-Over 10 days, this less conservative cousin of the Netherlands Theater Festival presents 80 performances with “no limits."
+Over several days, this less conservative cousin of the Nederlands Theater Festival presents numerous dance and theater performances with “no limits."
 It is the yearly event for Dutch independent theater and a must for travelers who love the obscure.

 Draaiorgelfestival (Barrel Organ Festival).
 Love them or hate them, barrel organs or draaiorgels are a classic Dutch tradition, and Dam Square fills with musicians each year at this annual festival.

 Open Monumentendag (Open Monument Day).
-Each year on the second weekend in September, visitors flock to gaze at over 4,000 Dutch monuments.
-The public is invited to explore their historic premises, free of charge, during the weekend event.
+Each year on the second weekend in September, visitors flock to gaze at over 4,000 Dutch monuments and buildings.
+The public is invited to explore their historic premises, free of charge, during the gathering.